AdaCore/learn/courses/intro-to-ada/contracts.rst

 In this example, we declare a signed 8-bit type :ada:`Int_8` and an array of that type (:ada:`Int_8_Array`).
-We want to ensure that, when calling the procedure :ada:`Double` for a :ada:`Int_8_Array`, each element of the array will be doubled.
+We want to ensure that, when calling the procedure :ada:`Double` for an object of :ada:`Int_8_Array` type, each element of the array will be doubled.
 This is implemented by a postcondition that uses a :ada:`for all` expression.
 The postcondition also makes use of the original value of the parameter before the call.
 The :ada:`'Old` attribute is used in this case to retrieve the original value.

 Also, we want to ensure that, in calls to the :ada:`Double` function for the :ada:`Int_8` type, the result will be greater than the input value.
-This is implemented by a postcondition that uses the :ada:`'Result` attribute of the function and compares to the input value.
+This is implemented by a postcondition that uses the :ada:`'Result` attribute of the function and compares it to the input value.

 We can use pre and postconditions at the same time in the declaration of